 Scope of work gets even more critical in larger construction contracts.
 There will be multiple overlapping subcontractors and we don’t want two subs either bidding on the work, fighting to do the work, or alternatively, not doing the work because neither included portions of the scope in its bid.
 Are the painters taping the drywall joints, or the drywall installer?
 Is the finish carpenter purchasing the doors, or is the general contractor buying them and supplying them for installation?

-Gaps and misunderstandings in the scope of work lead to unassigned work, breaks in the construction schedule, a contractor possibly having to supply work or materials without being paid for them, and unfinished or rushed work.
+Gaps and misunderstandings in the scope of work cause problems.
+For example, they lead to unassigned work, breaks in the construction schedule, a contractor possibly having to supply work or materials without being paid for them, and unfinished work.

 Payment Provisions